quartiq/miniconf/py/README.md

 - The client keeps `/alive` subscribed and invalidates schema/settings caches when `epoch` or `schema_rev` changes.
+- Schema-aware reads are explicit: open `track()` for the subtree you want, then read its cache.
 - Retained `/settings` messages without `rev` are ignored as non-authoritative MM2 traffic.
 - Retained burst quiescence uses the same rule as the Rust client:
   `100 ms + 3 * measured_subscribe_rtt`, reset on each accepted retained publication.